Desolation Canyon River Rafting

 · Numerous off-river excursions to 19th century homesteads and ancient petroglyph panels.

-· Tons of wildlife, including wild mustangs, bear, birds of prey, big horned sheep, and more.
+· Tons of wildlife, including wild mustangs, bears, birds of prey, big horned sheep, and more.

 · Big sandy beaches with shady cottonwood trees for camp each day.